 What does solar cost in Oldham?

 Oldham installation costs reflect the Greater Manchester average.
-Based on MCS data for 2026:
+Based on industry data for 2026:

 - 4kW system (3-bed semi): £5,500–£8,000 installed